fries/android-emulator-root/README.txt

 emulator.
 It can be used by a developer or in automated test environments.

+A precompiled version of su and Superuser.apk is included in the su directory.
+For an explanation on how to compile su see (3).

 Sources:

 (1) Code a World, building android custom kernel for emulator